Mohit13333/medicine/README.md

-Medicine Reminder Website
+Medicine Reminder

 website link:-https://medicine-remainder.netlify.app

 This is a Medicine Reminder Website that allows users to efficiently manage their medicine schedules and logs.
-The application provides both patient and admin functionalities, ensuring secure and seamless task management.
+The application provides both patient and admin functionalities.

 Features
 Patient Functionalities